NotSooShariff/vtop-captcha-kill-extension/README.md

 # CaptchaKill Chrome Extension

-> **💡 Note -** Encountering various challenges in this project led me to discover a local workaround.
+> **💡 Note -** Encountering various challenges in this project led me to discover a local workaround with a TamperMonkey script.
 As I have no intentions to pursue further development on this extension, I will proceed to archive this repository.

 ## Overview
 CaptchaKill is a powerful Chrome extension designed to streamline the login process on our college's website.
 It leverages a minor vulnerability that was discovered, allowing users to bypass the image-based recaptcha and significantly reduce the time taken to log into their accounts.
 This extension, in conjunction with the VTOP Captcha Solver extension, creates a seamless and instant login experience.